 Modifying mortgages and lien stripping in bankruptcy

 Some people mistakenly believe that filing bankruptcy will force a mortgage lender to agree to a home modification.
 Not true.
-An experienced Arizona bankruptcy lawyer and real estate lawyer will advise you that the bankruptcy code prohibits a bankruptcy court to force a first mortgage lender to change the deal terms on the mortgage for your primary residence.
-But there may still be some hope.
+However, an experienced Arizona bankruptcy lawyer and real estate lawyer will advise you that you may be able to get rid of junior liens if the value of your home is worth less than what you owe on your first mortgage.